sadaszewski/deep-piping/README.md

   - flexible models and trainers
   - dataset transformers
   - data access objects
-- ability to use any existing Python class without any need to register it within the framework
+- ability to use any existing Python class without the need to register it within the framework
 - automatic command line interface for all experiments
 - a well-defined and sensible multiple inheritance mechanism able to merge repeated keys